 - Reputational crises.

-Coordinated the response to the arrest and formal grand theft charges filed against an international businesswoman.
+Response to the arrest and formal charges against an international businesswoman.

-Coordinated the response to the arrest of an international student.
+Responses to the arrests of an international students.

-Coordinated the response to the arrest and formal charges filed against an international student.
+Responses to formal charges filed against an international students.

-Coordinated the response to problems between a non-U.S. bank and the U.S. Government over the bank’s failure to respond properly to subpoenas and inquiries from federal agents and Justice Department prosecutors.
+Response to a dispute between a non-U.S. bank and the U.S. Government over the bank’s failure to respond properly to subpoenas and inquiries from federal agents and Justice Department prosecutors.

-Coordinated the response to the regulatory inquiry of a licensed professional who faced disciplinary sanctions, to include the possibility of losing credentials, after testing positive for illegal drug use.
+Response to the regulatory inquiry of a licensed professional who faced disciplinary sanctions, to include the possibility of losing credentials.

-Coordinated the response and investigation when an individual living halfway around the world from his family had been missing for more than a week.
+Response to a missing persons case involving an individual, halfway around the world from his family, who had been missing for more than a week.

-Coordinated the recovery of children who had been abducted by a parent and taken out of their country, and, through their embassy, their reunification with the parent from whom they had been taken.
+Recovery of children abducted by a parent and removed from their country and, through their embassy, reunification with the parent from whom they had been taken.